 JDT Informational Meeting, Equipment Swap and our Ski & Board Shop VIP Pre-View will be November 26th from 5pm-8pm, meeting at 6:00PM in our Ski & Board Shop.

 Training begins with a two day weekend session called JDT Race Camp.
-JDT Race Camp is scheduled for the weekend of December 16th & 17th, 2017 (SNOW OR NO SNOW!)
+JDT Race Camp is scheduled for the weekend of December 15th & 16th, 2018.

-If we are not yet open for skiing December 16th & 17th, camp will be modified to include a ski care/equipment clinic and dry land drills/exercises.
-January 7th & 8th will be used as our “on the hill” JDT Race Camp make up date in the event we are not yet open December 16th & 17th.
+January 5th & 6th will be used as our JDT Race Camp make up date in the event we are not yet open December 15th & 16th.

 With an excellent coaching staff, Parent Clinics are also available and complimentary during most Tuesday night JDT scheduled practices.

 On January 26th, 2019, Swiss Valley hosts the Swiss Valley 2019 JDT Invitational for the several participating Michigan Ski Areas.
 This Invitational is a fun filled day at Swiss Valley and parents are asked to volunteer to assist with the coordination.

 Why should you participate?